Archduke Maximilian of Austria (1895–1952): Career

+Life in exile

 Maximilian Eugen and his family in 1919 were given permission to live in Switzerland on condition that he did not engage in political activity.
 (The same permission was given to Charles I, Zita and their children, who had moved there in March 1919.)
 Maximilian's family then moved to Bavaria, where they lived in Munich and along Lake Starnberg.
 Later they moved to France.

 In exile Maximilian sometimes used the aliases Count Wernberg and Count von Kyburg.
 He graduated from law school and earned the degree Doctor of Laws.

 In April 1922 Maximilian attended the funeral of his brother Charles in Funchal, Madeira, after which Zita and her children returned to mainland Europe.
 In June 1923 Maximilian sued his late brother's secretary Baron von Steiner for fraud in the sale of some family jewels.

 In November 1930 Maximilian attended the ceremony in Ham, Belgium commemorating the coming-of-age of his nephew Otto, from then onwards until 1 January 2007 chief of the House of Habsburg-Lorraine.

 In November 1933 the government of the Republic of Austria under chancellor Engelbert Dollfuss, who earlier this year had declared the parliament to have dissolved itself and did not undertake any action to hold elections, gave permission for Maximilian to reside in Austria.
 On 27 April 1945, the second Republic of Austria returned to the republican laws valid before dictatorial rule.

+Personal life

+On 29 November 1917 at Schloss Laxenburg (near Vienna), Maximilian married Princess Franziska zu Hohenlohe-Waldenburg-Schillingsfürst (1897–1989), daughter of Prince Konrad of Hohenlohe-Waldenburg-Schillingsfürst and Countess Franziska von Schönborn-Buchheim (1866–1937).
+Together, they had two sons: